Reptile and amphibian laws

 Reptiles and amphibians are protected by law, please DO NOT ATTEMPT TO KILL, COLLECT, or TAKE* ANY WILD REPTILES OR AMPHIBIANS.
-If you find an already deceased animal, go to the bottom of our Finding and Photographing Reptiles and Amphibians page for instructions on how to submit it to our research collection.
+If you find an already deceased animal, see our Finding and Photographing Reptiles and Amphibians page for instructions on how to submit it to our research collection.

 The Department of Fish and Game regulates the "taking*" of all reptiles and amphibians.
 It is illegal to do so without proper permits, even for a short while.
 It might seem like an easy way to get a photo, or fun to keep one as a pet, but keeping a wild reptile or amphibian in captivity is difficult and often ends in the lizard's untimely death.

 *Definition of "take" according to the Department of Fish and Game is to, "hunt, pursue, catch, capture, or kill, or attempting to do so."
-Check out the Native Reptile Captive Propragation Laws and Regulations (38K PDF) for full details
+Check out the Native Reptile Captive Propagation Laws and Regulations for full details.

 Reptiles and amphibians need your help!
 Many species of reptiles and amphibians are declining all throughout the world, and especially in urban areas like Los Angeles.
 One way you can help reptiles and amphibians is to be aware of their presence and to make your yard a reptile and amphibian friendly habitat.

 Because our reptiles and amphibians are mainly terrestrial (ground dwelling) they are particularly susceptible to urban development.
 But there are some very simple ways you can help!
 Many people have reported lizards returning to their yards and neighborhoods when these simple steps were taken.